mog96/code-for-palestine-2017_y3-gaza/README.md

 ## Day 7
 Learn to use data binding to populate views with data.

-Begin work on students' final projects, starting with layout.
+*Begin work on final projects*, starting with layout.

 ### Exercise
 Complete the boarding pass app.
 Use data binding to populate flight information ([Lesson 6](https://github.com/mog96/code-for-palestine-2017_y3-gaza/tree/master/Lessons/Lesson06-Boarding-Pass-App-With-Data-Binding)).